vodaza36/obsidian-insight-engine/instructions.md

 ## Prupose
 The pupose of this project is to develop an Obsidian plugin that handles the Tag management based on an AI driven approach.
 Following requirements must be met:

+### Functional Requirements
+- The plugin should be able to scan the vault for tags
+- The plugin should be available at the Obsidian marketplace.

+### Non-Functional Requirements
 - To keep everything private and secure an Ollama local LLM is used to classify the notes.
-- The plugin should be available at the Obsidian marketplace.
+- The plugin should be easy to use and have a consistent look and feel with the Obsidian app
+- The puglins repository should consider all best practices for plugin development suggested by https://github.com/obsidianmd/obsidian-sample-plugin

 ## Features
 - Scan the vault and generate a list of tags